 You could also recycle and reuse a glass bottle you already have on hand, which is a fantastic idea that’s featured in this blog post at BodyUnburdened.com.
 Using a glass bottle is especially useful if you plan to store the spray for any length of time.

-Have you smudged your house using alternative methods like a diffuser or spray?
+Now that you know how to smudge a house using essential oils, I’d like to know… have you smudged using alternative methods like a diffuser or spray?
 I’d love to hear about it!
 Leave a comment or chat me up on Facebook, Twitter or Instagram.